 Whichever way you go, the process of raising capital will be full of ups and downs.
 It will most likely take way more energy, time and resources than you anticipated.
 With that in mind, here are a few pointers to help you mentally prepare for the fundraising journey that lies ahead.

 Know Your Funding Options

 Venture capital, angels, super angels, angel networks, crowdfunding, corporate venture, revenue-based financing, tech banks, peer-to-peer lending.
 There are more sources of capital and funding options available to tech entrepreneurs than ever before.
-(How great is that?!)
-Every source has its own complexities and suitability to different funding purposes, company types and revenue growth stages.
+That's great news, but it can make fundraising overwhelming — every source has its own complexities and suitability to different situations and revenue growth stages.

 Sometimes entrepreneurs become fixated on raising a particular type of capital, because it is readily available, what they know, or seen as a golden stamp of approval or success.
 However, serious entrepreneurs know that raising capital is not the end of anything — it’s the beginning of the real work to grow their business.

-It pays to do your research and make sure you are fully aware of the pros, cons, and consequences of heading down a particular path.
-So before you go asking for capital, make sure you do your homework.
+It pays to do your research and make sure you are fully aware of the pros, cons, and consequences of heading down a particular funding path.
+So, before you go asking for capital, make sure you do your homework.

 Talk to as many of the different sources of capital as you can.
 Position these conversations as opportunities to learn.
 Don’t start pitching before you’re ready.

 Seek out entrepreneurs that have used a funding option.
 Try and learn from them the good, the bad and the ugly.
 Many investors will list their portfolio companies on their websites — try reaching out to one or two of them or search your network for someone to introduce you.